lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Success

 Error code 0 MAY be used internally in an application to indicate success, i.e., as a standard value in case of no error, e.g., in status reporting or log files.
 Error code 0 MUST NOT be used as part of the EDHOC message exchange flow.
-If an endpoint receives an error message with error code 0, then it MUST discontinue the EDHOC protocol and MUST NOT send an error message.
+If an endpoint receives an error message with error code 0, then it MUST abort the EDHOC session and MUST NOT send an error message.

 ## Unspecified Error